Encyclopedia … combined with a great Buyer's Guide!

 Metal-coated Mirrors – Back Side and First Surface Mirrors

-For use in laser technology and general optics, more advanced types of metal-coated mirrors have been developed.
+For use in laser technology and general optics, more advanced types of first surface metal-coated mirrors have been developed.
 These often have additional dielectric layers on top of the metallic coating in order to improve the reflectivity and/or to protect the metallic coating against oxidation (enhanced and protected mirrors).
 Different metals can be used, e.g. gold, silver, aluminum, copper, beryllium and nickel/chrome alloys.
 Silver and aluminum mirrors are particularly popular.
 Others are mostly used as infrared mirrors.

 The article on metal-coated mirrors gives more details.